ssamot/RL_notebook/RL.md

 * RL is a massive topic
 * We have shown the tip of iceberg
 * Rabbit hole goes *deep* - both on the application level and the theory level
-* Essex CS Department has a PhD programme associated with RL
-    * IGGI Centre
-    * Four year long PhD programme
-    * Chance to use RL in Computer Games

 ## Further study (1)